paddycarver/blog/content/posts/contexts-and-dependency-injection.md

 > For incoming server requests, the context is canceled when the ServeHTTP method returns.

 That’s a nice piece of the docs for [`*http.Request#Context()`](https://tip.golang.org/pkg/net/http/#Request.Context), and it’s basically telling us our `Context` will be canceled after every request.
 Which sounds fine, right?
 It is, when each `*http.Request` has its own `Context`.
-But our wrapper above is replacing each `*http.Request`’s `Context` with a copy of a _single_ `Context` type.
+But our wrapper above is replacing each `*http.Request`’s `Context` with a copy of a _shared_ `Context` instance.
 And when a `Context` is canceled, the resources associated with it are released.
 So if we’re still using it… that sounds bad?

 Oh, and also the docs say this about `Context`s: